 For this numerical inverse kinematics method to converge, the initial guess θ_0 should be sufficiently close to a solution θ_d .
-This condition can be satisfied by starting the robot from an initial home configuration where both the actual end-effector configuration and the joint angles are known, and ensuring that the requested end-effector position T{sd} changes slowly relative to the frequency of the calculation of the inverse kinematics.
-Then, for the rest of the robot's run, the calculated θ_d at the previous timestep serves as the initial guess θ_0 for the new T{sd} at the next timestep.
+This condition can be satisfied by starting the robot from an initial home configuration where both the actual end-effector configuration and the joint angles are known, and ensuring that the requested end-effector position T{sd} changes slowly relative to the frequency of the calculated θ_d at the previous timestep serves as the initial guess θ_0 for the new T{sd} at the next timestep.